-Patti Daniels, executive producer of Vermont Edition, VPR's flagship public affairs program, will step down from her position at the end of August.
+Patti Daniels, executive producer of Vermont Edition, VPR's flagship public affairs program, will step down from her position in August.

 Daniels supervises the team that puts Vermont Edition on the air and online every day.
 The program covers the news by putting listeners at the center of the conversation to discuss and learn about key issues that affect their lives.
 In its near decade as a daily news program, Vermont Edition has become widely respected throughout Vermont and across the public radio system, garnering numerous industry awards.